Natural Laundry Scent Boosters to Make or Buy

 At some point while I was raising my kiddos, I realized that conventional laundry detergent and dryer sheets were not healthy options.
 So I made the switch over to natural and non-toxic laundry products so that I would not be exposing my family to those harsh chemicals.

 Now, the laundry detergent I buy is either unscented or very lightly scented with natural ingredients like essential oils.
-In fact, I’ve got an entire blog post about my favorite eco-friendly laundry detergents
+In fact, I’ve got an entire blog post about my favorite eco-friendly laundry detergents.

 That said, I still want my laundry to come out smelling clean and fresh and sometimes I need a little boost above and beyond my laundry detergent.
 Instead of opting for scent booster products that are full of potentially toxic chemicals, I started making my own laundry scent booster out of safe and natural ingredients.

-I may receive commissions from purchases made through links in this article including Amazon Affiliates.
+At Mindful Momma we only endorse products we’ve personally researched, tested, and honestly love.
+We may receive commissions from affiliate links in this article including Amazon Affiliates.
 Full Disclosure

 Why Most Scent Boosters Are Bad